tahir48/Algorithms-And-Data-Structures-With-OOP-Principles/README.md

 4. Some Notes
 #### Introduction

-This repository includes implementation of some algorithms and data structures in several programming languages using principles of Object Oriented Programming.
+This repository includes implementation of some algorithms and data structures in several programming languages using principles of Object Oriented Programming (and PEP-8 Guidelines for Python).

 #### Data Structures and Methods
 1. Linked List with constructor, print, append, pop, prepend, pop_first, get, remove, get value and set value methods.